 How do I obtain permits?

-If you want to get your hands on construction permits, you really have only two options: get them yourself or hire a contractor.
+If you want to get your hands on remodel permits in the Portland area, you really have only two options: get them yourself or hire a contractor.

 If you choose to get your permits on your own, you’ll need to call your local municipal development office to request a permit.
 Make sure you have all of your project drawings, designs, and plans ready to go before contacting a permitting authority.

 Some permitting offices also have online applications.
 Check with yours to see if applying online is an option.